“From Jack the Ripper to JonBenet Ramsey, the FBI’s legendary Mindhunter sheds new light on the mysteries that won’t go away.”

 In ‘The Cases That Haunt Us’ eight shocking and unsolved cases are examined both from the history books and modern-day.
-John Douglas works through the evidence in each case applying criminal investigation and behavioural analysis in an effort to discover new evidence, build new psychological profiles and identify new suspects.
+John Douglas works through the evidence in each case applying criminal investigation and behavioral analysis in an effort to discover new evidence, build new psychological profiles, and identify new suspects.

-If you have ever been curious about these cases, the evidence found, the suspects and the theories this is a book you will be interested in.
-First published in 2000, almost all of these cases remain unsolved and it is a book just as relevant and educational today 17 years later as it was then.
-The focus is the use of profiling to gain an understanding of a killer, their motivations and modus operandi and ultimately try to seek them out and identify them.
-It is a book which provides a fascinating insight into how FBI agents use such techniques when assessing a criminal case and highlighting just how much the theory behind these methods has developed over the years.
+If you have ever been curious about these cases, the evidence found, the suspects, and the theories this is a book you will be interested in.
+First published in 2000, almost all of these cases remain unsolved, and it is a book just as relevant and educational today 17 years later as it was then.
+The focus is the use of profiling to gain an understanding of a killer, their motivations, and modus operandi and ultimately try to seek them out and identify them.
+It is a book that provides a fascinating insight into how FBI agents use such techniques when assessing a criminal case and highlights just how much the theory behind these methods has developed over the years.

 Each chapter deals with an individual case.
-Exploring the case history of what we know already, through to any arrests made or trials which took place.
-Chapters are lengthy and they are in-depth, ensuring you read all the facts and the evidence.
-Included within each case analysis is what the behaviours surrounding the crime and methods of killing tell us about the individual responsible.
-How psychology and behavioural analysis can give us clues about the type of person who has carried out this crime and how we can use knowledge of human behaviour to gain an insight into a killer’s actions and state of mind at the time of a murder.
+Exploring the case history of what we know already, through to any arrests made or trials that took place.
+The chapters are lengthy, and they are in-depth, ensuring you read all the facts and the evidence.
+Included within each case analysis is what the behaviors surrounding the crime and methods of killing tell us about the individual responsible.
+How psychology and behavioral analysis can give us clues about the type of person who has carried out this crime and how we can use knowledge of human behavior to gain insight into a killer’s actions and state of mind at the time of a murder.

 Related: Top 10 FBI Criminal Profiling Books

-Each chapter is split into sections exploring the key aspects of the case; the victimology, suspects, the behavioural case and with some a full psychological profile is provided.
-This is a book which highlights the complexities of criminal investigation and the importance of the crime scene itself.
-In order to effectively solve a crime all agencies and departments need to be working together, from the first police in attendance at the scene, to the forensic teams and the chief investigating officers.
+Each chapter is split into sections exploring the critical aspects of the case; the victimology, suspects, the behavioral case, and along with a full psychological profile for some cases.
+This is a book that highlights the complexities of criminal investigation and the importance of the crime scene itself.
+To effectively solve a crime all agencies and departments need to be working together, from the first police in attendance at the scene, to the forensic teams and the chief investigating officers.

 This network is where mistakes can be made, irregularities and inconsistencies which can be the difference between finding the culprit and bringing them to justice and a crime lying cold and unsolved.

-A well-rounded, detailed and extensive book which delivers on its promise on the front cover.
-If the nature of unsolved crimes and the application of psychological profiling through the FBI is why you picked up this book you will be rewarded with a fascinating and satisfying read.
+A well-rounded, detailed, and extensive book that delivers on its promise on the front cover.
+If the nature of unsolved crimes and the application of psychological profiling through the FBI is why you picked up this book, you will be rewarded with a fascinating and satisfying read.

 You can purchase a copy of The Cases That Haunt Us by John Douglas and Mark Olshaker at Amazon.